zrachlin/spotifire-python/README.md

 # :fire: Spotifire :fire:
-This project enables interaction with the Spotify Web API (https://developer.spotify.com/documentation/web-api/) through the use of Paul Lamere's spotipy library (https://github.com/plamere/spotipy).
+This project enables musical exploration, playlist creation, and deep learning via interaction with the Spotify Web API (https://developer.spotify.com/documentation/web-api/) through the use of Paul Lamere's spotipy library (https://github.com/plamere/spotipy).

+## Setup
+### 1: Packages/Installation
+1. Clone this repository -> `git clone https://github.com/zrachlin/spotifire.git`
+Using Anaconda (https://www.anaconda.com/download) will give you most of what you need.

+### 2: App Registration
 In order to enable some of the Web API functionality, you'll need to register an App through the Spotify Developers Console.
 It's pretty simple; here are the steps:
 1. Go to https://developer.spotify.com/dashboard/
 2. Log in to the dashboard with your spotify credentials